Google Business Profile Post Image Size Best Guide (2022)

 Google Business Profile Post Image Size – Avoid Wide Images

-Large image sizes bigger than the recommended sizes can be a hit-and-miss affair as some details get lost in the compression.
-Also, it’s not advisable to use very wide or tall images as the image will look too compressed or some details cut off.
+Large image sizes more significant than recommended can be a hit-and-miss affair as some details get lost in the compression.
+Also, using very wide or tall images is not advisable, as the image will look too compressed or some details will be cut off.

 The image above has lost much of the detail and original quality due to cropping to a 4:3 aspect ratio, along with the critical text.
-The original image was wide – 1280×720 px.
+The original image was wide (1280×720 pixels).

 Google Business Profile Post Image Size – Avoid Tall Images

-Below a tall image was used in a Google Business Profile Post Image.
-As you will observe from the original image below, many details were cut off when the image was added to the post.
+Below, a Google Business Profile Post Image uses a tall image.
+As you will observe from the original image below, they cut many details off when adding the image to the post.

 Google Business Profile Post Image Compression Size

-Image compression is also essential for Google Business Profile Post Image optimization.
-A maximum of a 10MB png or jpg file size (compression) is recommended for the images you upload to Google Business Profile Posts.
+Image compression is also essential for Google Business Profile post-image optimization.
+We recommend a maximum of a 10MB png or jpg file size (compression) for the images you upload to Google Business Profile Posts.

 However, it’s even better to compress the images further without losing their quality for minimum resolution requirements.
 You can upload your png or jpg images to https://tinypng.com/ and compress the image even further before you upload them to your post.
-Be careful and don’t over-compress the image.
-If the image looks fuzzy, you over-compressed.
-Back off the amount of compression to maintain the image sharpness.
+Be careful and don’t overcomprise the image.
+If the image looks fuzzy, you are overcompressed.
+Back off the amount of compression to maintain the image’s sharpness.

 If you use a Mac, I recommend using Pixelmator Pro to size and compress the images you use.
 It is a short learning curve, and you can export a wide variety of image formats, including webp, jpeg, heic, and more. (not an affiliate link)